 Ordering the wrong tests.
 When doctors do not order accurate tests after being told symptoms by the patient, it can lead to a delayed or missed diagnosis.
 In these cases, patients are unable to get the treatment they need and deserve.

 Failing to interpret tests accurately.
 After receiving testing, it is crucial that they are accurately interpreted so patients can begin treatment for their injuries or illnesses.
 When the tests are not accurately interpreted, patients go without the treatment they need, which can worsen their conditions.

 Patients who are not accurately and timely diagnosed with their injuries and illnesses can result in the worsening of symptoms.
 In some cases, victims end up passing away due to their illnesses.
-If you have been injured, or your loved one lost their life, due to the misdiagnosis or delayed diagnosis, contact our medical malpractice attorneys in Utah to see how we can help you.
+If you have been injured, or your loved one lost their life, due to the misdiagnosis or delayed diagnosis, contact our Salt Lake City medical malpractice attorneys to see how we can help you.